BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 ## Notifications

-Whenever there is an error during an import which did not get executed with the `--force` flag, all users who are allowed to configure the dataport are notified via email.
+Whenever there is an error during a dataport run which did not get started with the `--force` flag, all users who are allowed to configure the dataport get notified via email.
+You can limit the recipients by configuring `Error notification recipients` in the dataport settings.

 For more advanced notifications you can create a custom email in the [result callback function](#import-result-callback--result-document-generation) and send it with the included [result document action](#result-document-actions) for sending emails.
 This can for example be used to: